gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Testing.md

 #### More information and FAQ

-By clicking either the more information or the info icon on the `Payment Component` view you should see the `Payment feature Info screen` with information about the payment feature and an FAQ section.
+By clicking the more information in the bottom `Payment Component` view you should see the `Payment feature Info screen` with information about the payment feature and an FAQ section.

 <br>
 <center><img src="img/Integration guide/PaymentFeatureInformationScreen.png" height="500"/></center>